 We assume that you love OctoPrint and cherish its capability to control and monitor your 3D printers, from anywhere.
 If you are already an OctoPrint user and want to take it to the next level, then you have arrived at the right place.
 With this article, we bring you the 7 best OctoPrint plugins for advanced users.

 OctoPrint is only as good as the plugins you use to enhance it.
 Basic OctoPrint will only give you so much freedom but with advanced plugins, you can boost your 3D printing experience.
+If you are still new to OctoPrint, then you can read our introductory article on what is OctoPrint and setting it up.

 If you are new to OctoPrint then you better check out the best OctoPrint plugins for beginners and comeback to this article later.